 34. Fidget roller

 A lot of the fidgets on the market are geared for little kids.
-Teenagers have the tendency to want to feel more grown up.
+Teenagers have a tendency to want to feel more grownup.
 These Metal Fidget Rollers are great gift ideas for autistic teenagers.

 35. Penguin Popper

-Penguin (and other character) Poppers are such a blast!
+Penguin (and other characters) Poppers are such a blast!
 They are great for working on hand strength while hilarious to shoot at friends!
 Not quite a Nerf gun, but just as fun!

 36. Teen Talk